 Blockchain and IoT

 According to recent estimates, an average person creates almost a Gigabyte of data each day.
-With this statistic in mind, the idea of an ecosystem of ‘smart’ everyday devices interacting with us during our daily activities, otherwise known as the Internet of Things, seems less outlandish and more a reality.
+With this statistic in mind, the idea of an ecosystem of ‘smart’ everyday devices interacting with us during our daily activities, otherwise known as the Internet of Things is rapidly becoming a reality.
 Our usage of devices and their own individual activity, whether for personal reasons or industry applications, will require new, secure decentralized networks in order to support the huge swaths of data said devices produce.
-This futuristic phenomenon provides one of the most exciting blockchain use cases.
+This phenomenon provides one of the most exciting blockchain use cases.

 Current IoT networks rely on centralized communication processes, known as the ‘Server/Client Paradigm.’
 This means that any interaction between devices needs to be processed by a monolithic, central database, even if they are positioned next to each other.
 While this method has allowed the internet as we know it to flourish, it is not sustainable to process the waves of data that future IoT networks will produce and demand to support.
 Applying traditional centralized, cloud-based data processing solutions to IoT networks would carry unsustainably high infrastructure and maintenance costs.